 Migraines are an incapacitating combination of neurological symptoms that can last anywhere from a few hours to several days and can severely interfere with a person's life.
-Some of the following usually characterize migraines:
+Some of the following usually characterize migraines: [WebMD]

-Warning symptoms known as Aura may occur before or with a headache.
+Warning symptoms known as aura may occur before or with a headache.
 These can include:

 Medication Options: There are two ways to approach the treatment of a migraine headache with drugs; 1) Relieve the Symptoms during the attacks, or 2) Prevent the Attacks.
 Migraines options should be discussed with your doctor.
-Talk to your doctor about a prescition for either Imitrex (Sumatriptan) or Erenumab.
+Talk to your doctor about a prescription for either Imitrex (Sumatriptan) or Erenumab.

 Things that can trigger vestibular migraines include growth or change of tumor on brain cranial nerve 8, vestibular nerve and: